-It's important for both educators and parents to realize that participation in the exercise might require a child to make affirmations that run contrary to a child's core personal beliefs or matters of conscience – and this of course could be unhealthy and problematic.
+It's important for both educators and parents to realize that participation in the Pledge exercise might require a child to make affirmations that run contrary to the child's core personal beliefs or matters of conscience – and this of course could be unhealthy and problematic.
 Some families may not believe that the nation is "under God," for example, whereas others may not feel that we truly provide "liberty and justice for all."
 Others may simply have objections to pledging to anything.
 Families grappling with such issues are still part of the fabric of the nation, and they should be appreciated and supported, not criticized.

 For any humanist family, and for many others as well, there are numerous issues relating to the Pledge that are worth discussing.
 A few of them would include: